 HMD is developed by researchers from the Center for Electronics and Advanced Photonics (CAPE) in collaboration with the European Research Center Huawei in Monaco.

-A few words to add (maybe later), but not now: check out the video first.
+A few words to add (maybe later), but not now: take a look at the video first.

 Augmented, but natural